rnt-ash/LXDCP/README.md

 # OVZCP
-Control Panel on basis of Phalcon Framework for the newest OpenVZ Version 7.
+Control Panel on basis of Phalcon Framework for the newest OpenVZ Version 7. serial 2017021001
 ## Features
 - Functional and responsive webinterface on basis of Bootstrap
 - Fast execution due to usage of PHP7 and Phalcon framework
-- Management of VirtualServers, PhysicalServers und Colocations
 - Administration of VirtualServers (create, modify, destroy)
 - Simplyfied connector for connecting PhysicalServers
 - Inventory of existing VirtualServers

 ## Based on
-Following technology should be used:
+Following technology has to be used:
 - OpenVZ 7 for virtualization
 - Debian Stretch for the webpanel
 - Basisframework: Phalcon 3.0